lavabrothers/SelfDrivingWheelchairSD2/README.md

     pip install git+https://github.com/r9y9/pylibfreenect2.git@40221e815c182ee31e8da33df717ccdef1bc615f
     ```

-    *Note: If the above command fails, you may need to check if you installed libfreenect2 correctly*
+    *Note: If the above command fails, you may need to check if you installed libfreenect2 correctly.
+Sometimes you*

 5.  **Install and Run the Service:**
     Navigate back to the root directory and use the `servicescript.sh` to install and start the main application as a systemd service.
 This will ensure it runs automatically on boot.